-It can be noted that the increase in droughts in a future climate will be most pronounced in the east of the country.
+It can be noted that an increase in droughts under future climate conditions will be most pronounced in the east of the country.
 This is particularly important for areas dependent on rainfall for their water resources.

 SSMI - Standardised Soil Moisture Index